-In short, portable power stations provide off-grid electricity using a rechargeable battery.
-They’re similar to power banks but have a larger capacity, higher output power, and AC (wall) outlets so they can power anything from phones to home appliances.
-Lighter models can be taken camping and bigger models can serve as home backup power during outages.
+In short, portable power stations power electronics using a rechargeable battery.
+They’re similar to power banks but have a larger capacity, higher output power, and AC (wall) outlets, so they can power anything from smartphones to home appliances.
+Lighter models can be taken camping, and bigger models can serve as backup power during outages.

 Is a portable power station just a big battery?

 Is a bank just a vault?
-Though the battery is the main part of a portable power station, there are also a number of components and technologies that send stored energy safely and efficiently to your appliances.
+Though the battery is the central part of a portable power station, numerous components and technologies send stored energy safely and efficiently to your appliances.
 They have tech that makes them recharge faster, screens that show input and output, and even apps for remote energy management.

 What’s the difference between a solar generator and a portable power station?

-Just the names – neither a portable power station nor a solar generator create energy on their own, they just store it so you can use it anytime.
+Just the names – neither a portable power station nor a solar generator create energy.
+They just store it so you can use it anytime.
 The same goes for battery-powered generators.
 The “solar” element just indicates that generators can connect to solar panels but so can some portable power stations.

 How is a portable power station different from a power bank?

 Portable power stations have much more capacity and outlets than power banks, which usually only have USB outlets.
-Portable power stations can be used for things that would normally plug into a wall or car outlet.
-This is because they have enough juice to power appliances for hours and can output more electricity.
+Portable power stations can be used for electronics that would normally plug into a wall or car outlet.
+This is because they have enough juice to power big things for hours and can output more electricity.

 What should I look for when choosing a portable power station?

-Portability, capacity, lifespan, and features are what make certain models right for some and not others.
-The type of battery used will have a big impact on the first three.
-NCM batteries are lighter while LFP (LiFePO4) batteries have a longer lifespan and greater efficiency.
+Portability, capacity, lifespan, and features are what make specific models right for some and not others.
+The type of battery used will have a significant impact on the first three.
+NCM batteries are lighter, while LFP batteries have a longer lifespan.

-Battery chemistries have moved away from the lead-acid ones found in cars, and as a result, are now much lighter and more efficient.
-We’re still not at the point where your house can run off of a battery the size of your phone, but we’re getting a lot closer.
-There are plenty of things you can use with today’s portable power stations that you couldn’t have done feasibly a few years ago.
+Battery chemistries have moved away from the lead-acid ones found in cars and, as a result, are now much lighter and more efficient.
+We’re still not at the point where your house can run off a battery the size of your phone, but we’re getting closer.
+You can use many things with today’s portable power stations that you couldn’t have done feasibly a few years ago.

 The tradeoff between weight and capacity has reached the point where you can pick up a battery that can power a TV for 24 hours.
 Smaller sizes you can take on a hiking trip may be able to power small appliances for a few hours.
-If carrying the portable power station for long distances isn’t necessary, larger models, like the DELTA Pro usually have wheels and can power large appliances and power tools for several hours.
+If lifting it up isn’t necessary, bigger ones usually have wheels and can power large appliances and power tools for several hours.

-How much electricity a portable power station can store is measured in watt-hours (Wh) or kilowatt hours )kWh), which is one watt of electricity being used for (you guessed it!) one hour.
+How much electricity a portable power station can store is measured in watt-hours (Wh), which is one watt of electricity being used for (you guessed it!) one hour.
 If you turn on a 50W bulb for 10 hours, it uses 500Wh of energy.

 So, let’s say you’re throwing an outdoor summer party for 3 hours and plan to bring: